Rafasu/Algorithms/README.md

 # Algorithms
+This repository contains data structures and algorithms that are of my interest.

 ## Algorithms in C++

 ## Algorithms in Python.

-This repository contains the basic algortihms that are of my interest.
-There are written in Python and C++.